akpingel/sphinx-template/source/firstDraft/index.rst

 you can create constructs similar to dynamically typed languages like JavaScript." [#f4]_  This means that you could create dynamic x = "a string" and then add six to it and not have a compiler error because dynamic is assumed to support any operation.
-Errors that occur from using the keyword dynamic will be caught from the runtime and throw a runtime exception.
+Errors from using the keyword dynamic will be caught from the runtime and throw a runtime exception.

 C# 5.0
 """"""

 C# 5.0 was released with Visual Studio 2012.
-The two main purposes of this release were to incorporate ``async`` and ``await`` concepts for asynchronous programming.
+The two primary purposes of this release were to incorporate ``async`` and ``await`` concepts for asynchronous programming.
 "When these features came out in 2012, C# changed the game again by baking asynchrony into the language as a first-class participant." [#f4]_ These two words go hand in hand.
 When the compiler sees the word ``async``, it looks for the word ``await``.

-Sample: [#f6]_
+The following is a sample of a function using ``async`` and ``await``: [#f6]_

   .. code-block:: c#
     :linenos: